An Inttroductory Guide to Intetractive Videoconferencing

 Introduction

-Interactive videoconferencing is normally the combination of dedicated audio, video, and networking technology for real-time communication.
-It is commonly used by groups of people who gather in a specific setting, often a conference room, to communicate with other groups of people on a face to face basis.
-In health care, it is often used to provide direct patient care between a specialist and a patient when they are separated by considerable distance or to conduct other medical business in lieu of travel.
+Only a decade ago (2001), Interactive videoconferencing required the combination of dedicated audio, video, and networking technology for real-time communication.
+Groups of people gathered in a specific setting, often a conference room, to communicate with other groups of people on a virtual face to face basis.
+In health care, it made possible direct patient care contact between a specialist and a patient separated by considerable distance, or the conduct other medical business in lieu of travel.